 Which one is better do you think?

-Yes, it’s the second one, which is much simpler and easier to read.
+Yes, (b) is better because it’s much simpler and easier to read.

 12. Avoid short forms/abbreviations